rainergo/UASFRA-MS-KnowledgeGraph/README.md

 Company:

-###### The Company-values refer to the 3 exemplary companies "Adidas", "BASF" and "Puma" that we populated the KG with.
+###### The Company-values refer to the 3 exemplary companies "Adidas", "BASF" and "Puma" that you populated the KG with.
 Please refer to the README-data.md-file in "/src/data/" for further details:

         Adidas
         BASF